directus-labs/guest-authoring/ecommerce-directus/index.md

 ### Create The Product Components

-In the `components` directory, create a file called `ProductItem` with the content:
+In the `components` directory, create a file called `product-item.tsx` with the content:

 ```tsx
 "use client";